Add Row

 4. Question: What are some of the vegetables that should be in your standard base juicing recipe?

-- Carrots are high in beta-carotene.
-Most carrots that you may be aware over orange, but they also come in different colours such as purple, red and yellow.
-Try a variety of colors, especially heirloom carrots.
-They’re not quite as sweet but have a very nice flavour.
+• Carrots are high in beta-carotene.
+Most carrots that you may be aware of are orange, but they also come in different colors such as purple, red and yellow.
+Try a variety of colors, especially heirloom carrots which are not quite as sweet but have a very nice flavour.

 Once you’ve got your base down you want to add the extras & add-ons